Haunter56/YouTube-SB-SuperChat-Ranges/README.md

 ### Range Settings
 In the "Super Chat Range Event and Settings" update the arguments for your desired ranges.

+Don't edit the `Super Chat Trigger` in the `Triggers` section, update the sub-action arguments below.

 There are 6 total that can be triggered

 Ranges 1-5 and the MAX range.
 Each number will be triggered at the number amount you input, OR if it is BELOW the input number and ABOVE the previous range.

 ![image](https://github.com/Haunter56/YouTube-SB-SuperChat-Ranges/assets/107263697/de1a97fd-f4d0-4a52-a936-0aed74bb295a)